jbms/sphinx-immaterial/docs/theme_result.rst

     .. rst:directive:option:: output-prefix

-        This option allows separating the generated code block and rendered result with text to conciseness.
+        This option allows separating the generated code block and rendered result with text for conciseness.
 If no value is given, then the default phrase is used "Which renders the following content:"

         .. md-tab-set::